 Roquetas de Mar, Almeria

 The lesser touristy province of Almeria also boasts a couple of the best beach towns in Andalucia.
-Roquetas de Mar has a surprisingly vibrant summer vibe and a nice coast.
+Roquetas de Mar has a surprisingly vibrant summer vibe and a nice coast with some of the best beaches in Almeria.
 This is the perfect place to spend your vacation eating tapas accompanied by a cold beer after a long day at Serena beach.

 Among other things to do in Roquetas de Mar, walk on the tranquil promenade, and pay a visit to Santa Ana Castle where you can take in the sweeping views from its medieval towers.